ironhight/tickets-common-svc/README.md

-# Custom error, event, middleware to sharding and reuse between services
+# Custom error, event, middleware to sharding and reuse between services.